magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/check-patch-for-magento-issue-with-magento-quality-patches.md

 >
 >Note: QPT is for quality patches only.
 Security patches are available in the [Magento Security Center](https://magento.com/security/patches).

+## Patches available in Quality Patches Tool
+Please refer to [Quality Patches Tool](https://devdocs.magento.com/quality-patches/tool.html#patch-grid) in our developer documentation for the list of available patches.

 ## How to install and use Quality Patches Tool

 The installation and usage commands are different for Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure, because for cloud the QPT package is included to the ece-tools package.